 Apple watch-centric iOS apps

 The Apple watch incorporates quite a few sensors to monitor the health condition of users.
-Innovative apps are available and more are on the way.
-Smart iOS developers leverage the features of the watch and tie it with Apple devices to provide a different perspective on healthcare.
-It helps users and it helps doctors too.
+Innovative apps are available, and more are on the way.
+Smart iOS developers leverage the watch’s features and tie it with Apple devices to provide a different perspective on healthcare.
+It helps users, and it helps doctors too.

 Fall detection is one of the features of the watch with its included accelerometer and gyroscope.
-Patients may wear the watch and the app connects to the smartphone and you could even have remote alerts that will help healthcare providers rush to the aid of the patient.
-Diabetics, those with BP issues, stroke patients and others can be monitored with the app that makes use of fall detection features.
+Patients may wear the watch, and the app connects to the smartphone, and you could even have remote alerts that will help healthcare providers rush to the aid of the patient.
+People with diabetes, those with BP issues, stroke patients, and others can be monitored with the app that makes use of fall detection features.

 ECG app is available to work with Apple watch series 4.
 This innovative iOS app goes beyond simple monitoring of heartbeat and heart rate.
 It can track skipped heartbeats and irregular rhythms and, more importantly, capture ECG data.
 This data can be exported as a PDF file for a doctor to review.
 Its data is similar to 12 lead ECG data.

 These two are just representative samples of what the Apple Watch 4 is capable of.
-In addition, a medical ID can be created and linked with patient records that can be accessed by a doctor.
-Speed matters in treating heart ailments and these apps help patients, as well as health care service providers, react fast.
+Also, a medical ID can be created and linked with patient records that a doctor can access.
+Speed matters in treating heart ailments, and these apps help patients and health care service providers react fast.

-These apps may be combined with other tools available on iPhones such as Siri that lets patient record their current status and transmit it for a doctor to assess and provide appropriate emergency guidance.
+Healthcare practices can combine these apps with other tools available on iPhones, such as Siri that lets patient record their current status and transmit it for a doctor to assess and provide appropriate emergency guidance.

 General health care and ICU